Leo’s Oyster Bar might be the prettiest restaurant in San Francisco – dreamy palm leaf wallpaper, charming pink and green decor and delicious food!

 Where do you take Australia’s biggest food blogger when she comes to town?
 Really, if you’re looking to impress pretty much anyone, Leo’s Oyster Bar in San Francisco is the way to go.
 It’s a quadruple threat – amazing food, charming decor, great cocktails and friendly service.

-I could go on and on about the iconic palm print wallpaper, the pink, green and gold decor and the high ceilings, but really the photos can tell the story better than I ever could!
+I could go on and on about the iconic palm print wallpaper, the pink, green and gold decor and the high ceilings, but really the photos – and this video – can tell the story better than I ever could!

 Thankfully, Nagi was as impressed as I had hoped!
 We ended up going back a second time and she also went back a third time without me.
 If that isn’t a testament to the pull of Leo’s, I don’t know what is.